 Mosaic is Oregon’s value and cost informed transportation planning tool, developed by the Oregon Department of Transportation (ODOT) in collaboration with a group of stakeholders representing a diverse range of interests.
 It offers Oregon transportation planners and decision makers an efficient, transparent way to evaluate the social, environmental, and economic costs and benefits of transportation programs and investments.
 By supporting decision makers on identifying investments that provide the best value for money, it can help make the most of limited resources.

-Mosaic can be used at the local, regional, and state levels, and is scalable to accommodate varying staff sizes, available data, and unique community needs and goals.
+Mosaic can be used at the local or regional level and is scalable to accommodate varying staff sizes, available data, and unique community needs and goals.
 It is user friendly, designed to be used frequently within the transportation planning process.
 Learn more . . .

-With Mosaic, citizens provide input on the weights of or relative values attached to indicators.
+With Mosaic, citizen stakeholders provide input on the weights, or relative importance, assigned to indicators.
 In this way, results reflect the transportation system goals and objectives most important to a particular community.
 Citizens also benefit from a more transparent transportation decision-making process that considers environmental and social costs and benefits alongside more traditional economic costs and benefits.

-With Mosaic, transportation professionals get best of both worlds: an evaluation tool at their fingertips that reflects Oregon Transportation Plan policy at the same time it helps tailor decision making to unique community context and goals.
+With Mosaic, transportation professionals get an evaluation tool at their fingertips that reflects common transportation goals and Oregon Transportation Plan policy even as it helps tailor decision making to unique community context and goals.
 Mosaic builds on and improves Oregon's transportation planning process by making tradeoffs between potential investments more explicit in a comprehensive and transparent way.
-Transportation professionals will likely spend most of their time with the Mosaic Categories and Indicators and Engaging Mosaic sections, where most information on how to use the tool is found.
+Mosaic also provides a record of assumptions and information used in a transportation planning process.
+Transportation professionals will likely find the Mosaic Categories and Indicators and User Guide sections of the Mosaic website most useful, as this is where most information on how to use the tool is found.